jamesonmccowan/espresso/syntax-ref.md

 }
 ```

-### Finally
+### After
-The `finally` keyword is a pretty exotic addition.
+The `after` keyword is a pretty exotic addition.
 In effect, it's a reversal of the `;` operator.
 The first value is the result, and the second value is evaluated afterwards, but its value is ignored.
 This was implemented to accomodate a common programming pattern:

 ```js
 var tmp = this.doThing();